 And what’s the final, 30-minute leg of the trip like?

-After Tulipe, the bus continues along its winding route to end up the small rural town of Pacto.
-From here, the bus heads past a few smaller towns and then turns off of the pavement and starts to climb a rough gravel road that twists up and around the mountain.
-Gradually, the temperature begins to drop around the bus and heavy fog envelops the surrounding hillsides and trees.
+After the town of Tulipe, the car continues along its winding route to end up the small rural town of Pacto.
+From here, the car heads past a few smaller towns and then turns off of the pavement and starts to climb a rough gravel road that twists up and around the mountain.
+Gradually, the temperature begins to drop around the car and heavy fog envelops the surrounding hillsides and trees.
 Welcome to the Choco cloud forest!
 A sign welcoming you to the Mashpi Reserve stands stoically by the side of the road.
 “Great!
 We´re just about there!” you think to yourself… but you´d best think again!
-Mashpi Lodge is located in the middle of the 1,200-hectare (3,000-acre) Mashpi Reserve, and while you are just a few kilometers from the Lodge itself at this point, it still takes about 30-45 minutes to get there because of the road conditions.
+Mashpi Lodge is located in the middle of the 2,500-hectare (6,177-acre) Mashpi Reserve, and while you are just a few kilometers from the Lodge itself at this point, it still takes about 30-45 minutes to get there because of the road conditions.
 Mashpi Lodge employs a permanent road maintenance team, but due to the heavy rainfall and unique climate conditions of the cloud forest, it is a rather formidable task!

 Welcome to Mashpi Lodge!